givens/getdata008-CourseProject/README.md

 - Codebook.md:  Provides code book for output produced by run_analysis.R script

-- Auxillary files:  Additional files used in construction of repo which are not material to the Course Project

 ### File Execution

 run_analysis.R operates on movement data that is assumed to be in same directory.